git-lfs/git-lfs/docker/README.md

 There are currently three type of docker images:

 1. Building images: `{OS NAME}_{OS VERSION}` - These build
-git-lfs and save the package/repository in the `/repo` direrctory.
+git-lfs and save the package/repository in the `/repo` directory.
 This image also signs all rpms/debs if gpg signing is setup
 2. Environment building images: `{OS_NAME}_{OS_VERSION}_env` -
 These build or install the environment (dependencies) for building git-lfs.
 These